Take Action

 Who are our business partners (who is trustworthy, collateral, assurance in case of full default)?

-Tree.ly GmbH is your contractual partner.
+Tree.ly FlexCo is your contractual partner.
 We are contracted by the forest owners to develop their forest projects, submit them to the certifier and carry out the certification.
 We are also exclusively commissioned with the marketing and sale of the projects.
 We are financed by a share of the CO₂ credits issued each year.

 What happens if stock retention or stock buildup cannot be met within the 30 years.
 What is the risk to the forest owner?